Jusbeer/Machine-Learning-Journey/README.md

 ---

 ## 🧪 Types of Machine Learning
+As mention above when describing how ML works, we’ve talk about models.
+There are 3 types of ML models:

 ### 1. Supervised Learning

-- Learns from labeled data (answers are known)
-- Like being tutored
+This model learns from labelled data, meaning the data has already the correct answer.
+Think of it like I’m tutoring you, so I’m showing you the correct answer while you learn.

 **Example:**
+You have a dataset of students with:
-- Inputs: study time, sleep hours
+- Features: study time, sleep hours, attendance
 - Label: exam score
-- The model learns to predict new scores
+You “train” the model by giving it inputs (X) and correct outputs (y).
+Then you test if it can predict scores for new students.

-**Used for:**
+**Use for:**
-- Price prediction (regression)
+- Predicting prices (regression)
 - Spam detection (classification)
-- Image recognition
+- Image recognition (classification)

 ---

 ### 2. Unsupervised Learning

-- Learns from data without labels
-- It finds patterns by itself
+This model learns from unlabelled data, meaning there are no answers.
+It just looks for patterns or groups in the data.
+Think of it like I let you to do your research without telling you what to find.

 **Example:**
-Customer behavior data ➝ groups like:
+You give it a list of customer behaviours (what they click, buy, view), and it finds clusters like:
 - Group A: Students
 - Group B: Parents
 - Group C: Business buyers
+You never told it what the groups are.
+It discovered them.

 **Used for:**
 - Customer segmentation
 - Market basket analysis
-- Topic modeling
+- Topic modeling (NLP)

 ---

 ### 3. Reinforcement Learning

-- Learns by trial and error
-- Gets rewarded or punished
+This model learns by doing trial & error.
+It takes actions and gets rewards or penalties.
+Over time, it learns what actions give the most reward.
+Think: training a dog.
+“Sit” -> treat.
+“Jump” -> no treat.

 **Example:**
-Training a dog:
-"Sit" ➝ treat, "Jump" ➝ no treat.
+Teaching a robot to walk, or an AI to play chess or video games.
+It gets points when it does well, and adjusts strategy.

 **Used for:**
 - Game AI